-Marine Engineering Division (MED): The proposed site is located on the south shore of Inner Killary Harbour, Co.
+Marine Engineering Division: The proposed site is located on the south shore of Inner Killary Harbour, Co.
 Galway.
 Killary Harbour is largely sheltered from wind and wave action making it an ideal area for aquaculture.
 This aquaculture site has been in existence for 20 years, which indicates that the hydrodynamic regime is suitable for this type of aquaculture.
 As the mussel production sites in Killary Harbour are not located within a Natura 2000 site there will be no direct impacts from this operation.
 However, there is overstocking, lack of growth and seed availability issues within Killary Harbour.
 This site, if licensed, will significantly impact on production in the area.
-MED also stated that this site is currently not in use and leaving this area fallow will allow for improved water flow for the existing surrounding sites as per the UISCE report recommendations (See Tab C).

-For the reasons outlined above, Marine Engineering Division does not recommend the licensing of this site.
+For this reason, Marine Engineering Division does not recommend the licensing of this site.